bishtamit-zz/django-searchable-encrypted-fields/README.md

 1. Do not add validators or form widgets to SearchFields (they will be ignored), add them to the associated EncryptedField instead.
 2. Do not include the EncryptedField in forms, instead just display the SearchField.

+**Note** Although unique validation (and unique constraints at the database level) for an EncryptedField makes little sense, it is possible to add `unique=True` to a SearchField.

+An example of when this makes sense is in a custom user model, where the `username` field is replaced with an `EncryptedCharField` and `SearchField`.
+Please see the custom user model in `encrypted_fields_test.models` and its tests for an example.

 ## Included EncryptedField classes
 The following are included:
 ```python